You have no items in your shopping cart.

 The sciatic nerve splits after exiting the greater sciatic foramen (pictured below).
 The most common route is for one side to go through the piriformis muscle and one side to go under it.

 However, after examining 3D nerve imaging of 137 patients, researchers found six deviations in the nerve pathway, which accounts for how varied sciatica symptoms are from person to person.

 Nerves are highly irritable, and they do not have elastic properties like muscles do.
 So stretching is done for the muscles surrounding the sciatic nerve, not the nerve itself.
 In fact, any stretch that you feel is increasing nerve pain should be discontinued immediately.

-Stretching is an integral part of managing sciatic nerve pain.
+Sciatica stretches are an integral part of managing sciatic nerve pain.
 Keeping the muscles of the low back and legs flexible increases blood flow and provides healthy tissue for the sciatic nerve to move through without restriction.

 The piriformis is a small muscle deep in the buttocks that starts in the low back and attaches to the upper part of each thigh bone.
 It runs diagonally with the sciatic nerve running vertically beneath it(in most instances).
 However, due to the structural variations mentioned above, the sciatic nerve can pierce the piriformis.